SHINOHARAYO/NeptuneOS/README.md

 ## Features
 - Multiboot2 header and higher-half paging (identity dropped after bootstrapping).
-- GDT/IDT setup with basic exception handlers and panic flow.
+- GDT rebuilt on the heap (with TSS) and IDT rebuilt on the heap; basic exception handlers and panic flow.
 - VGA text console with scrolling and COM1 serial logging.
 - Physical memory manager using per-region bitmaps (handles multiple E820 ranges).
+- Kernel heap with slab/large allocs, free coalescing, stats dump, and self-tests.
+- PIC remap + PIT timer ticks with IRQ handlers; keyboard and COM1 IRQ stubs unmasked.
-- Simple allocator self-test at boot with verbose logs.
+- Simple allocator self-test and timer tick validation at boot with verbose logs.

 ## Prerequisites
 - CMake 3.16+